 The North Carolina Radon Program recommends having your home tested by a certified professional.
-If you choose, however, to test your home utilizing a DIY test kit, following are the companies that manufacture and sell radon test kits.
+If you choose, however, to test your home utilizing a DIY test kit, below are some of the companies that manufacture and sell radon test kits:

-Note: Tests should be conducted in the lowest livable are in your house that is used regularly for 8 to 10 hours a week.
+Note: Tests should be conducted in the lowest livable area in your house that is used regularly for 8 to 10 hours a week.

 - Short-term Radon Tests: These are useful to see if further Radon testing is warranted.
 They are commonly activated charcoal-based or use electret ion systems.
 Both measure your home’s radon levels for 2 to 7 days.

 - Long-term Radon Tests: Long-term test measure Radon levels in your home for 90 days to a year.
 Similar to the AccuStar, most use alpha particle tracking.
 This can give a far better understanding of true Radon levels in your home as the toxic gas is known for fluctuating levels throughout the year.
 Variables that can significantly alter results include a drop in air pressure, gusty winds, variable soil moisture, and snow cover as the Radon gas can become trapped.

 - Continuous Radon Tests: Continuous electric monitors, like the Safety Siren Pro Series plug into a standard outlet.
 These monitors give a running average of gas levels in your home and can be used for short and long-term tests.
 The air is sample continuously in its ionization chambers.

 The NC Department Of Health And Human Services suggests performing a short term test initially.
 If the test results show 4 pCi/L or higher, perform a 2nd test either short-term or long-term.
 If the results hold true, you should immediately contact a professional.